Rare Disease & Orphan

 Achieving Orphan Drug Designation (ODD) from the FDA or EMA is key to accelerating clinical development of rare disease therapies and provides various benefits including regulatory assistance, financial incentives, and market exclusivity.
 Early and frequent interactions with regulators are important to ensure agreement on proposed trial designs and overall development strategy, especially when adaptive trial designs may be considered and expedited pathways to reach approval can be utilized.
 Medpace supports clients through these interactions with an experienced regulatory affairs team that can provide extensive expertise in clinical and statistical aspects of rare disease studies to meet regulatory expectations.

-Identify and address issues before the study is impacted through our team’s broad therapeutic experience and expertise in rare disease and pediatric studies.
-Medpace’s committed cross-functional team of rare disease experts is comprised of doctors, project managers, regulatory consultants, and late-phase specialists to orchestrate these complex studies and produce truly seamless drug development.
+Proactively identify and address issues before the study is impacted by leveraging our team’s broad therapeutic experience and expertise in rare disease and pediatric studies.
+The Medpace Rare Disease Consortium is comprised of doctors, project managers, regulatory consultants, and late-phase specialists who meet routinely to build upon lessons learned in orphan drug development.
+Our committed, cross-functional team of rare disease experts provide insights and innovative solutions tailored to the unique challenges associated with rare disease indications and special populations, ensuring the seamless orchestration of these complex studies.

 Designing protocols and executing studies in limited patient populations require specialized expertise.
 Our integrated board-certified physicians, including pediatricians, have backgrounds in treating patients with rare diseases/conditions and understand the complexity involved.